 Subjects arrive at the laboratory following an overnight fast of over 8 hours, and abstention from physical activity of over 12 hours.
 After 15 minutes of seated rest, stick the subjects’ fingertip and collect a small blood sample.

-WIDE: Talent walks the subject into the seating area and directs the subject where to sit.

-MED: The phlebotomy technician sticks the subjects’ fingertip.

-CU: Subjects’ fingertip as phlebotomy technician collects a small blood sample.

 Clean the skin of the antecubital region of the arm with an alcohol prep pad.
 Place a rubber tourniquet around the upper arm.

 MED-over the shoulder: The phlebotomy technician cleans the skin of the antecubital region of the arm with an alcohol prep pad.